Spain blames Ebola infection on human error as nurse worsens

 Currently, passengers at airports in Africa must fill out questionnaires and be checked for high body temperature, one of the symptoms of infection.

-The World Health Organization has said it sees no evidence of the disease being brought under control in Liberia, Sierra Leone and Guinea.
+The World Health Organisation has said it sees no evidence of the disease being brought under control in Liberia, Sierra Leone and Guinea.

 SPAIN SHAKEN